Need another category? Click here or call us at (866) 345-6784.

 How Does Workers Comp Work in South Dakota?

-The Department of Labor Regulation for South Dakota does not require employers to carry workers compensation insurance, but they can be sued for damages if they are not insured.
-Workers compensation laws do not apply to independent contractors or to farm workers not operating large machinery.
-In South Dakota, coverage is provided for medical care, death benefits, and some travel costs.
-If the employee will miss more than seven days of work, lost wages are paid at 66% of regular wages, up to a maximum of $597 per week.
+The Department of Labor Regulation for South Dakota does not require employers to carry workers’ compensation insurance, but they can be sued for damages if they are not insured.
+Workers’ compensation laws do not apply to independent contractors or to farm workers not operating large machinery.
+Coverage includes medical care, death benefits, and some travel costs.

 Get Medical Attention